shlomtzi-hazan/shlomtzi-hazan/MyAssistant/AssistantREADME.md

 - Custom-tailored responses based on Oakie Technologies' guidelines
 - Support for Python and JavaScript coding conventions
+- Document context integration for informed responses
+- Reference previous messages using mentions
 - Conversation memory with ability to reset
+- Support for PDF document analysis
+- Command-line interface with interactive and non-interactive modes
 - Logging of conversations for future reference

 ## Setup